 An LHRH agonist mimics the shape of normal LHRH in the receptors on the pituitary gland.
 Not receiving the message from the hypothalamus, the pituitary gland does not release LH.
 The testicles never produce testosterone and the body’s levels drop.

 Hormonal therapy is a very effective treatment but men who receive treatment with it may experience certain side effects which occur when testosterone levels are reduced.
-These symptoms are very similar to the symptoms that women may get during menopause.
 Common symptoms tend to be tiredness, weight gain, possible breast tenderness and hot flushes.
 Longer term use can cause conditions of the bones such as osteoporosis and it sometimes a good idea to take a supplement of calcium and vitamin D when hormone therapy is used.
 There is also evidence that long term use of hormone therapy can cause an increase in the risk of cardiac problems and rarely diseases such as diabetes.